 Assembler and operator

-Folium chooses, builds, connects, proves, governs, and improves the right mix for the customer.
+Folium chooses, builds, connects, validates, governs, and improves the right mix for the customer.

 Future fit